LCF is now offering a new program to match funds for firehouses that cannot afford the Thermally Superior Firehose.

 Exposures that impact the health and welfare of fire fighters must be made known in order to establish best practices until such time as these carcinogens are removed from their gear.
 With your help, we will continue to push for PFAS free bunker gear.

 Thank you to our Silver Sponsors:

 Thank you to our Bronze Sponsors:

 As an LCF funded film - fire departments may download a free copy of BURNED.
-To receive your free download, please click the button below, fill out the form, and select the free copy request checkbox to waive the cost.
+To view or download your free copy of BURNED, please click the button below.

 Statement From Last Call Foundation